Napoleon had five children. He adopted two, then he had two kids with his mistresses and, finally, one with his wife.

 Talk about complicated family dynamics.

 They lived in gorgeous Schonbrunn Palace.
-And the concerned granddad tried to steer him into an Austrian life, away from French politics.
+The concerned and loving granddad tried to steer Napoleon Francois into an Austrian life, away from French politics.
 He called him Franz instead of Napoleon, gave him Austrian nobiliary titles, and dismissed his French entourage.

 He also protected Franz-Napoleon from assassination attempts by those who feared Franz would claim the French throne.